 Any gaps are primarily around deeper clinical detail or system-specific workflows

-As Curve expands their API, additional data and functionality will continue to be added.
+As Curve expands its API, additional data and functionality will continue to be added.